 The duty imposed on employers to take reasonable steps to prevent sexual harassment of their workers in the course of their employment will be strengthened by adding “all” before “reasonable”.

-The Bill also inserts sexual harassment into the list of relevant failures for disclosures to qualify for protection under whistleblowing legislation.
+The Bill also inserts sexual harassment into the list of relevant failures in relation to disclosures that qualify for protection under whistleblowing legislation.

 The Bill also re-introduces protection against third party harassment (of all kinds) into the Equality Act.
 An employer will be liable for third party harassment where an employee is harassed in the course of their employment, and it is shown that the employer failed to take all reasonable steps to prevent the third party from harassing them.